How Local SEO Helps Increase Store Footfall – Eventually Sales?

 Brick ‘n mortars are aggressively expanding their online channels to increase footfalls and sales.
 If you are not doing it, you are making a big mistake.
 Even big brands are seriously investing in local SEO marketing effort.
 According to Google, more than 1 out of 3 mobile searches are related to location alone.
 In simple terms, more than 1 out of every 3 three people who search using mobile are looking for local businesses.
 This is good news for local businesses who want to enhance their ability to compete with big brands.

-An Overview of What Stats Say:
+An Overview of What Stats Say

 According to studies, 20% of searches across all Google properties are local.
 And that is 40% on mobile.
 This means local searches happen mostly on mobile devices.
-According to Performics / ROI survey, 32 percent of respondents said they used mobile search “more than use search engines on their computer.”
-And 78% of all local mobile searches result in offline purchase.
+According to the Performics / ROI survey, 32 percent of respondents said they used mobile search “more than use search engines on their computer.”
+And 78% of all local mobile searches result in offline purchases.

 A report from IDC and YP also reveals the opportunity of local search for businesses.
-According to the report, 36% of respondents use search engines for local queries such as where to buy branded shoes for discounted price while 48% go straight to the verticals such as for hotel related queries, it is trip adviser, for restaurants and eating options, it is zomato, etc. But when it comes to products and services, people turn to search engine.
+According to the report, 36% of respondents use search engines for local queries such as where to buy branded shoes for discounted price while 48% go straight to the verticals such as for hotel-related queries, it is trip adviser, for restaurants and eating options, it is zomato, etc. But when it comes to products and services, people turn to search engine.

 Those who use verticals also end up on the search engine as their second step.
 So local search is what plays a vital role in how people are doing offline purchases.